subduedpositron/subduedpositron/_posts/2021-03-15-hamstring-injury.markdown

 Why I do single leg press
     - to improve power/quickness, already have enough strength. so max power/speed over max weight
     - minimize chance of back injury
-        - doing squats/deadlifts, even two leg press, it seems like a matter of time before i tweak my back
+        - if i to do squats/deadlifts, even two leg press, it seems like a matter of time before i tweak my back
         - reducing back injuries are (an order of magnitude, infinitely) more important than other types of muscular injuries
+        - possible concentrating on isolated exercises leads body to more susceptible

 Adjustments I'm making